Originally posted 7th September 2016

 #5 – Socialising

-Sometimes this can extend into your friend not being seen without their partner, which yes is very sweet but I imagine can also be quite frustrating.
+This can extend into your friend not being seen without their partner.
+Very sweet, but I imagine also quite frustrating.

 #6 The Best Is Yet To Come